Cabibbo-suppressed charged-current semileptonic decays of $\Xi_b$ baryons: Numerical results

-Using the $q^2$-shapes of the form factors obtained in the $z$-series parametrization, we now can analyse the $q^2$ distributions of the decay branching ratios and the angular observables.
+Using the $q^2$ shapes of the form factors obtained in the $z$-series parametrization, we now can analyze the $q^2$ distributions of the decay branching ratios and the angular observables.
 These distributions can disclose fascinating phenomena in specific $q^2$ regions, which may not be present in the integrated observables.
-As mentioned before, the asymmetries are less sensitive to the different LCDAs models of $\Xi_b$, resulting in almost identical $q^2$ distributions that are difficult to distinguish.
+As mentioned before, the asymmetries are less sensitive to the different LCDA models of $\Xi_b$, resulting in almost identical $q^2$ distributions that are difficult to distinguish.
 Hence we here take the Gegenbauer model as an example to show their $q^2$ dependence.
-The $q^2$ distributions of the differential branching ratios, the forward-backward asymmetry, the convexity parameter, the hardon polarizations, the lepton polarizations, and the LFU ratio are presented in Fig.~\ref{fig:q2p} for $\Xi_b^0\to \Sigma^+\ell \nu_\ell$ and Fig.~\ref{fig:q2pp} for $\Xi_b^-\to \Lambda \ell \nu_\ell$ decays.
+The $q^2$ distributions of the differential branching ratios, forward-backward asymmetry, convexity parameter, hardon polarizations, lepton polarizations, and the LFU ratio are presented in Fig.~\ref{fig:q2p} for $\Xi_b^0\to \Sigma^+\ell \nu_\ell$ and Fig.~\ref{fig:q2pp} for $\Xi_b^-\to \Lambda \ell \nu_\ell$ decays.
 The $q^2$ dependence of all of the observables are distinct for both $e$ and $\tau$ modes.
-Among these angular observables, the longitudinal hadronic polarization is independent of the lepton flavour; thus we observe that both the two leptonic channels have almost identical $q^2$ distributions in the whole region, which are not distinguishable from the SM.
+Among these angular observables, the longitudinal hadronic polarization is independent of the lepton flavor; thus we observe that both leptonic channels have almost identical $q^2$ distributions in the whole region, which are not distinguishable from the SM.
 This is an interesting observation to test in the experiment.
-Any significant shifts would exhibit large NP effects that appears through only tauonic interaction to the theory.
-Besides this, the $q^2$ behavior of all other observables for the $e$ mode is quite different from the $\tau$ mode.
+Any significant shifts would exhibit large NP effects that appear through only tauonic interaction to the theory.
+In addition to this, the $q^2$ behavior of all other observables for the $e$ mode is quite different from the $\tau$ mode.
 Since the weak interaction is purely left handed, the leptons are approximately absolutely polarized in the massless limit.
 Therefore, for the electron case, the longitudinal and transverse lepton polarizations are always constant values $-1$ and 0, respectively.
 We do not present their $q^2$ distributions here.

 We now proceed to discuss the determination of $|V_{ub}/V_{cb}|$ from a combined analysis of the exclusive $b\to u \ell \nu_\ell$ and $b\to c \ell \nu_\ell$ tree-level processes.
 According to Eq.~(\ref{eq:gam}), the ratio of decay rates for the $b\to u \ell \nu_\ell$ and $b\to c \ell \nu_\ell$ processes can be written as